rupalirajesh/rupalirajesh.github.io/_posts/2026-02-12-training-an-llm.md

 building capabilities learned from SFT, but with lower absolute magnitude of improvements.
 Why?

-SFT does most of the heavy-lifting.
+  - SFT does most of the heavy-lifting.
 So the model already understands the task, knows the skill, and produces reasonable outputs.

-Preference signals are weaker than supervised labels.
-Getting something like ["]{dir="rtl"}Response A is better than Response B" produces much noisier gradients with smaller step sizes than ["]{dir="rtl"}Response C is the ideal response" which gives us target tokens.
+  - Preference signals are weaker than supervised labels.
+Getting something like "Response A is better than Response B" produces much noisier gradients with smaller step sizes than "Response C is the ideal response" which gives us target tokens.

-Most preference methods penalize deviating from the SFT model, as we will see.
+  - Most preference methods penalize deviating from the SFT model, as we will see.

 This is a good thing.
 We do not want to stray too far away from our